mnichols08/udemy-courses/free-code-camp/front-end-libraries/jquery/README.md

 - [x] Delete your jQuery selectors, leaving an empty document ready function.

 - [x] Select target1 and change its color to red.

+## Disable an Element Using jQuery
+You can also change the non-CSS properties of HTML elements with jQuery.
+For example, you can disable buttons.

+When you disable a button, it will become grayed-out and can no longer be clicked.

+jQuery has a function called .prop() that allows you to adjust the properties of elements.

+Here's how you would disable all buttons:

+`$("button").prop("disabled", true);`
+- [x] Disable only the target1 button.